How Using Saunas for Weight Loss Can Boost Your Results

 Best Way to Lose Weight in the Sauna

-As soon as you’ve cooled down from your workout enough that your breathing is even and calm, go right into the sauna (as long as you’ve had enough water beforehand!) and zone out for the next twenty calming minutes, or however long you are comfortable (check out our guide on how long to stay in the sauna to maximize benefits!).
-These twenty minutes in the sauna will do a multitude of good for your body and your weight loss potential.
+The 20 minutes in the sauna will do a multitude of good for your body and your weight loss potential.
 Your muscles will be getting doused in heat shock proteins, your heart rate will maintain a healthy and high count, and most importantly, your metabolism won’t dip back down to passive levels.
 Your sweating will continue, too, which will do plenty of good for your skin as well!

 Now that we know the proven ways that saunas can help a person lose weight, let’s talk about some classic myths about saunas and weight loss.
 While some myths come from original points of truth, others are completely unfounded.

-By spending time in the sauna, your metabolism kicks up its pace.
-This means that your body is burning calories faster compared to if you were just doing nothing.
-Specifically, scientists believe that people burn anywhere between 1.2 to 1.5 times more calories in the sauna.
-While there isn’t a universal number as to how many calories a person burns each time they visit the sauna, there is a consistent way you can find out for yourself.
 First, do some research on your BMI and find out how many calories you burn in 20 minutes when you aren’t doing anything.
 For the sake of example, let’s use a general average number: 40 calories.
 If a person burns 40 calories in 20 normal minutes, they will probably burn anywhere between 48 and 60 calories during a 20 minute sauna visit.
 These numbers, of course, are dependent on a person’s metabolism and current weight.
 But as a baseline, understand that saunas technically increase average calorie burning in the body.

-Can I Use a Sauna Suit to Lose Weight?
+What are the Benefits of Using a Sauna Suit to Lose Weight?

 Many of the sauna health benefits that aid weight loss only come about because the heat level in saunas is above normal human body temperature.
 So by simple logic, sauna suits will never be as healthy as taking a real sauna.
-But this doesn’t mean that sauna suits can’t help you sweat more fully and meaningfully: try wearing a sauna suit or other insulated clothes while working out.
+But this doesn’t mean that sauna suits can’t help you sweat more fully and meaningfully.
 This is a great way to heat up your body faster.
 You will likely find both with cardiovascular exercise and muscle training, that wearing a sauna suit is a great way to kick up your overall sweat, which in turn activates your metabolism even more.
-So, yes, the sauna suit can help you lose weight, but only when paired with other well-known weight loss methods, namely regular sweat-inducing exercise.

 While people in the know may sneer at the idea of saunas causing weight loss, there are indeed proven ways that the sauna can help a person lose weight.
 Using the sauna in combination with an engaging workout is a meaningful and unquestionable way to draw out your metabolism’s strength and burn a fair few more calories during a workout.
 Further, using a sauna after a workout is great for the rejuvenation of the body in general!

 Healthy people who exercise and drink a lot of water have the most to gain from regular sauna use.
 Without exercise, don’t expect meaningful or life-changing weight loss from a sauna alone.
 There is no magical trick to weight loss.
 Just putting on a sauna suit or spending time in a sauna every day likely won’t lead to visible weight loss if that is all you change in your daily routine.
-Losing weight will always take hard work, but that doesn’t mean that a sauna can’t help.
-Spending time in the sauna is already a massive boon to your health, so if you are really looking to make a weight loss change, don’t neglect the benefits of a sauna in combination with a good workout.